r57zone/Sixence-Razer-Hydra-sample/README.md

-# Sixence-Razer-Hydra-sample
+# Sixence Razer Hydra sample
-Sixence Razer Hydra Sample / пример
+Implementation for read data from Razer Hydra on C++.